mimuw-jnp2-rust/project-mikolaj-wasiak-mikolaj-pirog/README.md

 Graph module implements internal graph representation using petgraph, as well as utility function on graph, gravity and drawing in particular.

-Step algorithms implements running the algorithms on the graph, using Timer and Algorithm structs.
-The design of this module allows to implement next algorithms with little overhead.
+Step algorithms now implements a trait which requires a single function returning a vector of algorithm steps, which is also a trait.
+That allows a gradual control over what an algorithm does on a graph.
+It is also easier to actually see what is required to implement a working algorithm.

 Drawing utilizes egui for gui (duh), which is pretty self-explanatory in the code itself.
 As of now, UI drawing awaits some